eigerco/uniffi-zcash-lib/README.md

 $ cargo run -p uniffi-zcash-cli setup builddoc
 ```

+## Automatic check for `librustzcash` version

+There is a tool in the `uniffi-zcash-cli` package, called `diff`, that runs at midnight UTC time every day.

+It's goal is to aid `uniffi-zcash` developers with integrating the changes in newly released `librustzcash` versions.

+It does this by running as a Github CI cron job every night, showing you if there is any piece of the
+`uniffi-zcash` Rust code that you need to edit, after that new `librustzcash` release.

+It shows those results in a deduplicated Github issue, which is created while the job runs.

+These results contain the filename, line and code snippet that match a public API change.
+It's important to note that these results are not 100% accurate, but they are grepped
+using the help of a tool called `ast-grep`, which contextually searches for code,
+minimizing weird grep matches.
+A human eye can easily detect if a match is inaccurate.

+The steps in the CI job are as follows:

+1. Get librustzcash libraries used in uniffi-zcash-lib

+2. Get outdated librustzcash lib versions used in uniffi-zcash-lib

+3. Cancel workflow on issue duplicate or when all libs are up to date

+4. Check if uniffi-zcash-lib build is failing, with the versions bumped.
+If it doesn't - cancel job.

+5. Diff public API changes between outdated libs - this is where the CLI diff tool runs

+6. Show public API diffs - for easier readability

+7. Create workflow summary

+8. Create issue

+`NOTE:` This tool is currently disabled and can be enabled by removing line 8 in `./github/workflows/diff-cron.yml`.

 ## <a href="contributing"></a> Contributing

 Visit our [CONTRIBUTING.md](./CONTRIBUTING.md) section.

 ## <a href="faq"></a> FAQ

-* Why are all the classes and functions at the same package level ?
+- Why are all the classes and functions at the same package level ?
-  * We needed to keep with a flat structure due to UniFFI [limitations](https://mozilla.github.io/uniffi-rs/udl/ext_types.html).
+  - We needed to keep with a flat structure due to UniFFI [limitations](https://mozilla.github.io/uniffi-rs/udl/ext_types.html).
 Not all the languages support inter-crate bindings dependencies.
-* Why so much insistence about including the shared library in the target packages ?
+- Why so much insistence about including the shared library in the target packages ?
-  * We wanted to favor a better user experience of the packages.
+  - We wanted to favor a better user experience of the packages.
 Similar to what a pure language lib looks like.
-* I am developing with `Xcode` or `macos` in general.
+- I am developing with `Xcode` or `macos` in general.
 Where i can find the files to include them on my project ?
-  * By following the step `2` of [build locally](#-building-the-packages-locally) instructions you should get all files by free.
+  - By following the step `2` of [build locally](#-building-the-packages-locally) instructions you should get all files by free.
 Then there is documentation [here](https://mozilla.github.io/uniffi-rs/swift/xcode.html) and a example application [here](https://github.com/mozilla/uniffi-rs/tree/main/examples/app/ios).
 If you have any problems, please, open a [new issue](../../issue/new).
 We are happy to know about your endeavors.